gregarious19/gregarious19/README.md

 # 💫 About Me:
-I'm currently working on deep learning models and integration of LLMs using langchain
+I'm currently working on fine tuning deep learning models and integration of LLMs using langchain.

 ## 🌐 Socials: